• Skip to primary navigation

 Instructions

-• Cut the carrots in to 2 inch chunks and put in a baking dish.
+• Cut 5 Carrots into 2 inch chunks and put in a baking dish.

-• Add the olive oil, salt, pepper and garlic and put in a preheated oven at 220°C for 35 minutes, stirring half way through.
+• Add 2 tablespoon Olive oil, 3 Garlic clove and 1 pinch Sea salt and ground black pepper and put into the oven for 35 minutes, stirring half way through.

-2 tablespoon Olive oil, 3 Garlic cloves, 1 pinch Sea salt and black pepper
+2 tablespoon Olive oil, 3 Garlic clove, 1 pinch Sea salt and ground black pepper

-• Take the carrots out of the oven and add the fresh parsley and stir.
+• Take the carrots out of the oven and add 1 handful Fresh parsley and stir.

 • Use a mixture of root vegetables like carrots, parsnips, beetroot and potatoes.